la-team/light-admin/README.md

 * <b>LightAdmin</b> is released under version 2.0 of the Apache License.

+## Contribute ##

+You're interested in contributing to LightAdmin?
+AWESOME.
+Here are the basic steps:

+* Fork LightAdmin from here: http://github.com/highwave-group/light-admin
+* Clone your fork
+* Hack away
+* If necessary, rebase your commits into logical chunks, without errors
+* Verify your code by running the test suite, and adding additional tests if able
+* Push the branch up to GitHub
+* Send a pull request to the highwave-group/lightadmin project

+We'll do our best to get your changes in!

 ## Getting started ##

 Declare repository in your POM